Philipp Hofmann: VfL Bochum

 On 4 May 2022, Hofmann signed a two-year contract with Bundesliga club VfL Bochum on a free transfer, effective 1 July 2022.
 He made 37 appearances and scored 9 goals during a 2022–23 season in which the club narrowly avoided the relegation playoffs.
 Hofmann signed a new three-year contract in August 2023 and was added to the team's leadership group.
 The club finished the 2023–24 season in the relegation playoff place and following an own goal in the 3–0 first leg defeat to Fortuna Düsseldorf, Hofmann scored twice in the second leg to help the club to a 3–3 draw on aggregate.
 He was substituted prior to the deciding shootout, from which VfL Bochum emerged victorious.
 Hofmann made 32 appearances and scored six goals during the 2023–24 season.

 Hofmann continued in his starting role during the first half of the 2024–25 season.
 On 14 December 2024 and with Bochum having no remaining substitutions, he played the final minutes of a 1–1 draw versus Union Berlin in goal, due to goalkeeper Patrick Drewes leaving the pitch after being hit by an object thrown from the crowd.
 Hofmann made 33 appearances and scored three goals prior to suffering a season-ending "quite life-threatening" injury during a 0–0 draw with 1.
 FC Heidenheim on 2 May 2025.
 He broke a rib and suffered a collapsed lung in a collision with Marvin Pieringer and his "lung function was only restored after a minor procedure to drain fluid in his chest".
 In his absence, the club was relegated to the 2.
 Bundesliga.

+Hofmann made 35 appearances and scored 12 goals during a mid-table 2025–26 season.
+He signed a two-year contract extension in October 2025.